 Learn More!
 The National Speech & Debate Association is the leading provider of competitive and educational resources to aid students and coaches as they explore our competitive events.
 For Program Oral Interpretation, we are developing a number of helpful resources-including live and recorded webinars designed to introduce foundational and advanced concepts in Interp; an interpretation textbook for Resource Package subscribers; videos from champion coaches; and much more more!
 Take advantage of the amazing benefits of being a member by using our resources to help advance yourself in competitive speech and debate activities.
 Visit www.speechanddebate.org for more information.

-POI challenged me to construct my own unique message in a creative yet purposeful way.
-Piecing together multiple genres of literature not only exposed me to the different styles in which we can voice our ideas, but to the importance of amplifying and unifying these voices fighting for a collective cause"
+POI challenged me to construct my own unique exposed me to the different styles in which we collective cause"

 - Kenny Lau, Association Alum